FAIR HOUSING MONTH

 - Disability

-Learn to recognize the signs of discrimination in rental, sales, lending and insurance.
-Housing discrimination is rarely blatant; it is usually cleverly disguised and more often than not, can be done with a smile and a handshake.
-Your fair housing rights are violated when you are prevented from doing any of the following activities:
+Housing discrimination is rarely blatant; it is often disguised with a smile and a handshake.
+Your Fair Housing rights are violated when you are prevented from doing any of the following activities:

 - Viewing or renting an apartment